MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

 1. Review the scan parameters and select **Save and run** to start the scan.

-Repeat steps 1 through 6 for the **AdatumERP** database
+Repeat steps 1 through 6 for the `AdatumERP` database.

-You now have Purview setup completed for data governance of registered data sources.
-Proceed to the next step.
+Purview is now set up for data governance of registered data sources.

 ## Copy SQL Database data to Data Lake Storage Gen2